Prem Saran Satsangi

-Prem Saran Satsangi (born 9 March 1937) is the current sant satguru of Radha Soami Sect, Dayalbagh or Radhasoami Satsang Dayalbagh who succeeded Param Guru Lal Sahab, seventh Sant Satguru in 2003.
+Prem Saran Satsangi (born 9 March 1937) honorifically known as "Gracious Huzur" is the current sant satguru of Radha Soami Sect, Dayalbagh or Radhasoami Satsang Dayalbagh who succeeded Param Guru Lal Sahab, seventh Sant Satguru in 2003.

 He is also the founder and first president of the System Society of India, a professional body of system scientists.
-He holds the Emeritus Chair from the East of the Integrated East-West Forum at The Science of Consciousness Conferences since 2012.
-He is the Chairman of Advisory Committee on Education (ACE), Dayalbagh Educational Institute (Deemed to be University).
+He holds the emeritus chair from the East of the Integrated East-West Forum at The Science of Consciousness Conferences since 2012.
+He is the chairman of Advisory Committee on Education (ACE), Dayalbagh Educational Institute (deemed to be university).

 Birth

-He was born on the campus of Banaras Hindu University, Varanasi on the day of Indian festival of Holi on 9 March 1937, to Krishna Kumar, a Professor of Botany at Agriculture College, Banaras Hindu University and Bhakt Saheli.
+He was born on the campus of Banaras Hindu University, Varanasi on the day of Indian festival of Holi on 9 March 1937, to Krishna Kumar, a professor of botany at Agriculture College, Banaras Hindu University and Bhakt Saheli.

 Education and early career

 He studied electrical engineering at the Banaras Hindu University, now Indian Institute of Technology (BHU) Varanasi, and graduated in 1957.

-He was initiated into Radhasoami Faith on 13 February 1958.
-In 1960 he accepted a scholarship at Michigan State University where he received his M.S. in Electrical engineering in 1961.
+He was initiated into Radhasoami faith on 13 February 1958.
+In 1960 he accepted a scholarship at Michigan State University, where he received his M.S. in electrical engineering in 1961.
 The USAID extended his fellowship for PhD, but Satsangi declined the offer and returned to India in July 1961.
-He got an appointment as Reader in Electrical Engineering at MBM Engineering College and was appointed to the faculty in 1964.
+He got an appointment as reader in electrical engineering at MBM Engineering College and was appointed to the faculty in 1964.

 He, thereafter joined the Indian Institute of Technology Delhi in 1964.
 In the initial years, he taught basic network theory (analysis and synthesis), control theory and electric traction courses.
-He served as Assistant Professor for 8 years, Associate Professor in 1972 and Professor of Electrical engineering in 1973.
+He served as assistant professor for 8 years, associate professor in 1972 and professor of electrical engineering in 1973.

 He was selected for a Canadian Commonwealth Research Fellowship award.
 He secured admission as a doctoral candidate at the University of Waterloo with research supervisor Jack B. Ellis in the research field of socio-economic systems.

 In the summer of 1970, he went to the University of Waterloo as a post doctoral fellow for three months for joint research assignment with the Department of Systems design engineering and Man-environment studies.
 During the period, he completed his PhD dissertation in the form of relevant papers.
 He also attended a short summer course at MIT on transport systems.